 Patients’ Advisory Panel

-The practice has a patients’ advisory panel who meet every six to eight weeks to discuss the patients’ perspective on changes and developments which the practice wish to implement.
+The practice has a patients’ advisory panel who meet on a regular basis to discuss the patients’ perspective on changes and developments which the practice wish to implement.
 We also carry out patient surveys from time to time.

 We would love to have a wide range of opinions on our panel from people from every age group, ethnic background and from both surgeries.